 Before we continue to the actual concepts, The whole point of this article is to show conceptual graphics of what I believe (and hope) the company will do with our precious uniforms.

 Now, let’s break down the categories for each uniform.
-I created five different uniforms, all based off of the names given to the NBA jerseys.
+I created five different uniforms, all based off of the various names given to the NBA jerseys.